angx-system/angx-reader/PROPOSAL.md

 they both point to.
 The Blantyre node itself is not a sibling of either — it's what they both point to, not something pointing anywhere itself.

-Clustering applies equally to external references: if two or more nodes independently cite the exact same URL as `built from`, they cluster as siblings the same way — matched on exact string value, not fuzzy or normalized.
-Two entries citing slightly different URLs for the same repository (a typo, a different link format) do not currently cluster;
+Clustering applies equally to external references: two or more nodes citing the same external source as `built from` cluster as siblings the same way.
-only exact matches do.

 ## 7. Output